A Guide to Getting Holiday Insurance for Crohn’s Disease

-Newly diagnosed patients tend to be young - in their 20s, 30s or even teenage years.
-In other words, a time many of us are keen to start seeing the world and exploring new places.
+Newly diagnosed patients tend to be young - in their 20s, 30s or even teenage years - a time when many of us are keen to start seeing the world and exploring new places.

-Whilst being diagnosed might feel as if your life is being brought to a halt, once your condition is under control, there’s no reason whatsoever that the condition should stop you from exploring the world and ticking those items off your bucket list!
+While being diagnosed, you might feel as if your life is being brought to a halt.
+Once your condition is under control, there’s no reason whatsoever that the condition should stop you from exploring the world and ticking those items off your bucket list!

 We only work with providers who specialise in covering pre-existing conditions.